What a Daily Cup of Coffee Does to Your Digestion

 Coffee, whether it’s caffeinated or decaffeinated, does impact your body.
 Some of the effects are subtle; others are not so subtle:

 - Because of coffee’s acidity, it can adversely affect the lining of your stomach and intestines.
-If you drink a lot of coffee over an extended period, it will worsen any existing conditions you may have.
-In addition, it can lead to gastritis and ulcers.
+If you drink a lot of coffee over an extended period, it may worsen some existing conditions that you may already have.
+It can worsen the symptoms often associated with gastritis and reflux.

 Coffee’s Anecdotal Impact

 - The caffeine in coffee also is said to trigger insomnia, anxiety, and even an irregular heartbeat.
-These reactions can affect your digestion by decreasing the amount of blood available.
-Since it’s caffeine that likely causes these conditions, drinking decaffeinated coffee should prevent the symptoms.
+This can lead to symptoms which affect the body as a whole and not just the GI tract.

 If it’s the caffeine that is affecting you, switching to a decaffeinated drink will certainly help.
 Remember, though, that decaffeinated coffee isn’t a cure-all.
 As mentioned above, it might make some digestive problems worse.

 Pay attention to the way coffee affects your body.
 Try cutting down or finding a substitute.
-Even black tea is better for you than coffee.
-And if limiting yourself to one cup of coffee a day seems like going cold turkey, you’re drinking way too much coffee.
-To benefit your health and your digestion, see a doctor or gastroenterologist in New York City for help cutting your habit down to size.
+If limiting yourself to one cup of coffee a day seems like going cold turkey, you’re drinking way too much coffee!
+To benefit your health and your digestion, see a doctor or gastroenterologist Dr. Shawn Khodadadian of Gastroenterology New York practice for help cutting your habit down to size.

-Finally, if you suffer from GI problems like Crohn’s disease, Irritable Bowel Syndrome (IBS), or ulcerative colitis (UC), you should not drink coffee, period.
-It will exacerbate your symptoms.
-When in doubt, see your doctor.
+Finally, if you suffer from GI problems like Crohn’s disease, Irritable Bowel Syndrome (IBS), or ulcerative colitis (UC), you may not want to drink coffees it could exacerbate some of your symptoms.
+When in doubt, see your doctor!

 For more information about how coffee affects your digestive system, contact NYC Gastroenterologist, Dr. Shawn Khodadadian.